jwhitbeck/ditl/examples/rollernet/README.md

 Instructions
 ------------

-1. Make sure that the DITL\_LIB variable point to the proper jar file.

-2. To build, run:
+1. To build, run:

     $ make

-3. To play the mobility, use the ditl built-in player:
+2. To build & play the mobility, use the ditl built-in player:

-    $ java -jar ../../../ditl.jar graphs play rollernet.jar
+    $ make play